AI + Tools

 This stack prioritizes four capabilities every agency needs from day one: managing your pipeline, sending email to leads and clients, capturing leads with landing pages, and tracking which marketing channels drive real phone conversations.
 You can get all four for under $50 if you pick the right combination.

-CRM and pipeline: monday.com (free to $9 per month)
+CRM and pipeline: monday.com work management (free to $36/month effective)

 monday.com is unusual because it is not strictly a CRM.
 It is a work operating system that you can shape into a pipeline tracker, a project manager, and a client delivery board.
 For solo agencies, that flexibility matters more than having a rigid sales-only CRM that cannot handle what happens after the deal closes.